jose-reyes-9/wshs-amplified/_posts/2016-01-07-are-annotations-worth-it.markdown

 ---
 layout:     post
-title:      "Are annotations worth it?"
+title:      "Are Annotations Worth It?"
 subtitle:   "They have the power to kill reading or save it!"
 date:       2017-11-07 12:00:00
 author:     "WSHS Voices"